vincenttao04/weather-app/README.md

 Todo:

+do now:

-- clear/simplify css - remove redundant lines
+- clear/simplify css - remove redundant lines (do this branch)
-- refactor css, make names more readable to 3/1 day views
+- refactor css, make names more readable to 3/1 day views (do this branch)
+- change image width to height to stop components from moving around slightly (do this branch)

 - make h1 to h6, etc.
+- hover colour on 3/1 day view toggle and search bar
+- move view toggle down slightly